Queens Pride Parade: History

 One iconic Queens Pride participant was Ms. Colombia, who Daniel Dromm characterized as "a real Jackson Heights character".
 A profile from the arts organization Visual AIDS describes her as being a "colorful and beloved performance artist".
 Born José Oswaldo Gómez, Ms. Colombia moved from Medellín to the United States in search for safety, as individuals who did not dress in gender specific ways were common targets for hate crimes in Colombia.
 After being diagnosed with HIV in the 1980s, Gómez determined to live "day by day", becoming Ms. Colombia, whose colorful dressing and parade-walking became a celebration of being alive.
-On October 4, 2018, New York City officials mourned her passing.
+On October 4, 2018, New York City officials announced that her body was discovered at Jacob Riis beach, but no foul play was suspected.
+She was 64.

 Queens Lesbian and Gay Pride Committee

 The parade's organizer, the Queens Lesbian & Gay Pride Committee (Queens Pride), is a 501(c)(3) not-for-profit volunteer organization founded in 1992 that coordinates LGBTQ pride events in Queens, New York.
 In addition to the annual Pride Parade and Multicultural Festival, Queens Pride fosters youth programming and a Winter Pride Dinner Dance.